 The Nominations Committee leads the process for Board appointments and makes recommendations to the Board.
 The Committee comprises the Chair, the Vice-Chair, the Senior Independent Director and the Chief Executive.
 The Committee evaluates the plans for orderly succession in accordance with a Board Succession Plan with due regard for the benefits of diversity, including gender diversity, in the context of the overall balance of skills, experience and backgrounds needed to maintain an effective Board.
 In light of this evaluation, a description of the role and capabilities for a particular appointment is prepared.
 The Nominations Committee has a rigorous procedure for the appointment of new non-executive Directors to the Board.
-This procedure ensures appointments to the Board are based on merit and normally includes the use of independent recruitment consultants.
-Currently this role is fulfilled by Forde May Consulting which has no other connection with the Society.
+This procedure ensures appointments to the Board are based on merit and normally includes the use of independent recruitment consultants with no other connection to the Society.
 The Board has approved a Diversity & Inclusion Policy which includes objectives for achieving diversity and inclusion on the Board and this is reviewed annually by the Nominations Committee.
-The Board is satisfied that all of these objectives were met during the year, including the maintenance of at least 30% female membership on the Board and ensuring that approximately half of senior management roles continue to be held by females.
+The Board is aware that following Darina Armstrong's retirement at the end of October 2023 the objective of having at least 30% female membership on the Board is no longer being met but is satisfied that this will be addressed during 2024.
+The Board is satisfied that approximately half of senior management roles continue to be held by females.

-The Society complies with the PRA and FCA (the Regulators) Strengthening Accountability in Banking Regime and all Directors are required to be either registered with the Regulators as Approved Persons in order to fulfil their Senior Management Function(s) and Prescribed Responsibilities as Directors or have been notified to the Regulators as holding the position of non-executive Director.
+The Society complies with the PRA and FCA (the Regulators) Strengthening Accountability in Banking Regime and all Directors are required to be either registered with the Regulators as Approved Persons in order to fulfil their Senior Management Function(s) and Prescribed Responsibilities as Directors or have been notified to the Regulators as holding the position of nonexecutive Director.
 In addition, all Directors must meet the tests of fitness and propriety laid down by the Regulator.
 They are also subject to election by Members at the Annual General Meeting following their appointment.

-The Directors believe that the Board broadly reflects the community, cultural and gender diversity within the Society's Membership base.
+The Directors believe that the Board broadly reflects the community, cultural and gender diversity within the Society's membership base.

-The composition of the Board and senior management at the end of 2022 is summarised below:
+The composition of the Board and senior management at the end of 2023 is summarised below:

 Grade Females Males

-Non-executive Directors 2 5
+Non-executive Directors 2 4

-Executive Directors 1 2
+Executive Directors 0 3

-Senior management 4 1
+Senior management 4 0